Is there anyone on SoundBetter you know and would recommend to your clients?

 What questions do you ask prospective clients?

 Do you want an upfront in your face close sound, or do you like it to have reverb and more spaced out and epic?
 I think all mixes can be divided into those two camps.
-Sometimes the client wants more reverb than i think it should have.
-But I won't ask every time because sometimes the answer is obvious.

 What was your career path?
 How long have you been doing this?